Department of Public Works

 Each year a water quality report is published to provide you with important information about your drinking water and the efforts made by the Genoa water system to provide safe drinking water.
 The source of drinking water used by Genoa is Ground Water.
 Please note that the reports for the previous calendar year are received and posted in late spring / early summer.
 For example, the 2020 Annual Water Quality Report was received and published in May of 2021.

-If you have questions about this report please contact the Director of Public Works Richard Gentile (815) 784-2271
+If you have questions about this report please contact the Director of Public Works Janice Melton (815) 784-2271